Triangle

 • Independent study

 Our interactive virtual learning environment includes text, audio and video materials, online discussions and reflective tasks.
-The programme is designed so that you can fit your studies in around other commitments.
+The programme is designed so that you can work at your own pace in an asynchronous way, within the study plan and assignment timetable for each module.

 For each module, you will have an academic tutor who will be active online.
 They contribute to discussions as well as supporting you through the assessment process.
-There is an online masters-level toolkit to support all aspects of academic study, a dissertation preparation module available to you from the beginning of the course, and one-to-one dissertation support from your supervisor, usually via Microsoft Teams (or an equivalent).
+There is an online masters-level toolkit to support all aspects of academic study, a dissertation preparation module available to you from the beginning of the course, and one-to-one dissertation support from your supervisor, usually via Microsoft Teams.

 How you will be assessed